 Credit risk is the risk that the issuer of a debt security will not pay its par value upon maturity.
-The Township limits its exposure to credit risk by requiring investments primarily in external investment pools, U.S. agency securities, negotiable CDs, and money market mutual funds rated AAA.
+The Township limits its exposure to credit risk by requiring investments primarily in negotiable CDs and money market mutual funds rated AAA.

 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to the investment, the Township will not be able to recover the value of its investments that are in possession of an outside party.
-To limit its exposure, the Township's investment policy requires all security transactions that are exposed to custodial credit risk to be processed on a delivery versus payment basis with the underlying investments held by an independent third-party custodian and evidenced by safekeeping receipts and a written custodial agreement.
+To limit its exposure, the Township's investment policy requires all security transactions that are exposed to custodial credit risk to be processed on a delivery versus payment (DVP) basis with the underlying investments held by an independent third-party custodian and evidenced by safekeeping receipts and a written custodial agreement.